sagemathinc/cocalc/notes/april2014.md

  - [ ] I'm also trying to install pymc (python montecarlo) but when I run it, it complains that the ver of numpy is too old... any tips on how to upgrade numpy or how to make pymc work?....; github ticket #2

  - [ ] put project creation date in project

- - [ ] write a post explaining what is new and awesome, and what the architecture is.

-key points:

-   - direct tcp connections instead of ssh tunnels (limits of sshd)
-   - fix uid issue
-   - project states
-   - move/rename/copy file buttons
-   - faster file listing
-   - live files, with zfs snapshots every few minutes, which are not consistent across dc's, and will vanish if a project were moved in a dc
-       - dedup'd across projects on a given host
-       - compressed
-       - quota
-   - set bup repo of snapshots that are consistent across dc's -- highly deduped and compressed; easy to sync around; git-based so branches are possible; dynamic fuse mounting
-   - /scratch
-   - sync to other dc's is done via rsync
-   - daemon that runs on compute vm's and starts/stops projects, sets quotas, replicates, etc., but knows nothing global (e.g., no database).

  - [ ] (in progress on cloud3) create a full offsite-able backup of all bup repos of projects in dc1, and also the database nodes in dc1.